-According to researchers, animal agriculture is responsible for 18% of global greenhouse gas emissions and animal agriculture is responsible for 80% of deaths from pollution-related to food production.
-Adopting a vegan lifestyle will not only encourage humans to be less destructive to animals but also will save the wildlife and the world around us.
+According to researchers, animal agriculture is responsible for 18% of global greenhouse gas emissions and animal agriculture is responsible for 80% of deaths from pollution related to food production.
+Adopting a vegan lifestyle will not only encourage humans to be less destructive to animals but also will save wildlife and the world around us.

-If we look at the ethical perspective, animals deserve the right to live freely too just like us.
-There are alternatives to the things like food, clothing, cosmetics and entertainment which can be helpful creating an animal friendly world.
-Harming animals for our benefits is just not right.
+If we look at an ethical perspective, animals deserve the right to live freely too just like us.
+There are alternatives to the things like food, clothing, cosmetics, and entertainment that can be helpful in creating an animal-friendly world.
+Harming animals for our benefit is just not right.

 Global Rise of Veganism

-- Plant-based meat and dairy alternatives are making up nearly 8%of global “protein foods” market.
+- Plant-based diets and dairy alternatives are making up nearly 8%of the global “protein foods” market.

 - 17% of overall vegan food delivery has been observed.

-Where Does India Stands In Terms Of Veganism?
+Where Does India Stand In Terms Of Veganism?

-- 574 millions in India follow a meat free diet.
+- 574 million in India follow a meat-free diet.

-- If compared to the population of vegans all over the world, India has a highest count.
+- If compared to the population of vegans all over the world, India has the highest count.